 Following Jean McConville’s disappearance chaos reigned amongst her family.
 A long-delayed investigation by the Royal Ulster Constabulary or RUC, the United Kingdom’s hated paramilitary police force in the north-east of Ireland, uncovered virtually nothing, meeting a wall of communal silence in the Irish nationalist community of West Belfast.
 Though some officers suspected her kidnap and killing by the IRA a campaign of misinformation by British Army intelligence to cover up their role in the whole affair, spreading rumours that the widowed mother had abandoned her children for a new lover, added to the confusion that hung over the case.
 Within months the halfhearted RUC investigation was closed down and it would take another three decades and a peace process for the McConville family to uncover some of the the truth and the hidden remains of their mother.

 In reading the New Yorker article some points should be born in mind:

-1) Jean McConvile was not killed by (P)IRA because she supposedly rendered aid to a British soldier who had been wounded or injured outside her flat in Divis.
+1) Jean McConvile was not killed by the Irish Republican Army because she supposedly rendered aid to a British soldier who had been wounded or injured outside her flat in Divis.
 Several different – and in places widely variant – versions of this story exist none of which have been verified, despite a significant number of investigations by journalists, politicians and notably Baroness Nuala O’Loan, the Police Ombudsman for Northern Ireland from 1999 to 2007.
-In fact the weight of evidence makes it clear that no such incident occurred involving Jean McConville.
+In fact the weight of evidence makes it clear that no such incident involving Jean McConville ever occurred.